ZoqueLabs/website/_posts/2025-06-10-Verifying-lists-of-hash-apps.md

 &nbsp;
 To extract the complete list of SHA256 hashes ​​of your apps from `packages.json`, we'll use the Linux terminal (the process might be similar on MacOS or Windows).

-However, in this case we are only interested in applications that could be suspicious — that is, those that are not native to the system or were installed from unknown sources — for analysis.
+However, for practical reasons, in this case we will try to omit hashes of **system applications** that have or start with common names, if and only if they are applications marked as "system", for this we will use filters with `jq` to exclude apps that seem more "common", and concentrate on the rest.

 Now then, let's go...